 Effective August 1, 2005, DMAS implemented a new program called FAMIS MOMS that expands Virginia's Title XXI program to pregnant women.
-The 2005 General Assembly appropriated funding to expand coverage from the current Medicaid income level (133% FPL) to 150% FPL.
-Women enrolled in FAMIS MOMS will receive Medicaid benefits for the duration of their pregnancies and for two months postpartum.
+The 2005 General Assembly appropriated funding to expand coverage from the Medicaid income level (133% FPL) to 150% FPL.
+Since 2005, the General Assembly increased the income eligibility to 166% FPL in 2006 and to 185% FPL in 2007.
+Effective July 1, 2009 income eligibility for FAMIS MOMS was increased to 200% of FPL to bring coverage in line with Virginia's health insurance programs for children.
+Women enrolled in FAMIS MOMS receive Medicaid benefits for the duration of their pregnancies and for two months postpartum.
 Women can apply for FAMIS MOMS by phone through the FAMIS Central Processing Unit (CPU), on-line at www.FAMIS.org, or through their local departments of social services.
 Most women will receive medical services from a contracted managed care organization and early and continuous prenatal care will be strongly encouraged.
-As of FY 2007, a total of 1807 women have received services from the program.
+As of Federal Fiscal Year 2008, a total of 3107 women received services from the program at some point during the year.

-Long Term Care Waivers
+Long Term Care Services